hannesfrank/remnote-hannes-toolbox/README.md

 - You need to restart `npm run dev` after adding/removing a widget.
 - `plugin.app.stealKeys` uses `plugin.id` as listener key.
 To listen to keys, use `useEventListener(AppEvents.StealKeys, plugin.id, ...)`.
+- Widget icons need a URL.
+But you can use a data url, e.g. from [iconify.design](https://iconify.design/)

 ### Roadmap